 - Played very sadly in Chaplin: Charlie has just gotten news that Hetty Kelly, the first girl he ever loved, died several years previously, and reels from the news, trying not to break down in tears.
 Moments later, his train pulls into the station and a huge crowd of fans is waiting on the platform.
 A friend asks "What do we do, Charlie?" and he replies simply "Smile," referring to the famous song to which he wrote the music.
 He then gets off the train and greets them all as if nothing's wrong.

-- Discworld: This is the Arch-chancellor's stock reaction when Ponder Stibbons tries to explain anything to him.
+- This is the Archchancellor's stock reaction when Ponder Stibbons tries to explain anything to him.
 At least, when he's not confused by the metaphors.
+He's had to cut down on the habit, however, as Stibbons tends to play this to his advantage, which has resulted in Ridcully finding his signature in things he "agreed to".

-- Also in Going Postal, Moist is a con man, and so demonstrates how good he is at this when some people who run the clacks go into technicals.
+- In Going Postal, Moist is a con man, and so demonstrates how good he is at this when some people who run the clacks go into technicals.

-- Brought up in Doctor Who on how to respond to the Doctor explaining something that makes no sense to...anyone else.
+- Doctor Who: Brought up as how to respond to the Doctor explaining something that makes no sense to... anyone else.
 Specifically in "Blink", Martha notes you should just nod when he takes a breath.

 - Also brought up in The Fresh Prince of Bel-Air, when Will and Carlton are about to have a meeting with some record company executives: